 What Is a Facelift?

 Have you ever wanted to turn back the clock?
 Sagging, deep creases, and excessive skin can make you feel less youthful.
 Your face is the first part of your body that people see when they look at you, not to mention, the first thing you see when you look in the mirror every morning.
-It is imperative that you love how you feel and look when meeting new people and waking up each morning—a facelift can help bring back any lost confidence.
+It is imperative that you love how you feel and look when meeting new people and waking up each morning—a Rhytidectomy can help bring back any lost confidence.
+So, let’s know what is a facelift.

-Typically, a facelift will last most patients about 10 years.
+Typically, a Rhytidectomy will last most patients about 10 years.
 However, as you continue to naturally age, the skin on your face will as well.
-While most patients find that their facelifts last around 10 years, there are other factors that play into the lifetime of a facelift:
+While most patients find that their facelifts last around 10 years, there are other factors that play into the lifetime of this procedure:

 - Stress: Stress causes a variety of different skin issues, including creating deep lines on the forehead and between the eyebrows.
 While stress is not always preventable given our hectic lives, it is important to be aware of any tension held in the face during stressful times.